wo3kie/cxxDojo/README.md

 **getCounters.cpp**
 Implement a function to count a distrubution of data.

-**bayes.cpp**
-Implement a simple program for ham/spam messages classification.
-Use naive Bayes approach.

-From [Wikipedia](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes theorem with strong (naive) independence assumptions between the features.

 **mandelbrot.cpp**
 Implement a program to print ASCII art of Mandelbrot set fractal.